terrorobe/snapshotter/README.md

 #### Bind mount

-Since /boot resides on a non-LVM blockdevice it can only be bind-mounted in the backup tree, meaning that any changes on the underlying filesystem is instantly reflected in the bind mount.
+Since /boot resides on a non-LVM blockdevice it can only be bind-mounted in the backup tree, meaning that any changes on the underlying filesystem are instantly reflected in the bind mount.

 ## Example Usage